gl-inet/docs4.x/docs/tutorials/toggle_button_settings.md

 # Toggle Button Settings

-Some models have a togglel button, and you can customize what this button does in this page.
+Some models have a toggle button, and you can customize what this button does in this page.

 On the left side of web Admin Panel -> MORE SETTINGS -> Toggle Button Settings